samuelagbo/php-crud-class/README.md

 # php-crud-class
-This class have methods that handle all crud functionality needed to build content management systrem
+This class have methods that handle all crud functionality needed to build content management system